bajwahassan/Employee-Management/README.md

 ## Installation

-Clone this repo to your local machine by: git clone https://github.com/hbajwaa/Employee-Management
+Fork this repo, then to clone your local machine run: git clone https://github.com/hbajwaa/Employee-Management

 ## Usage